emberjs/rfcs/text/0000-modifiers.md

 export default class extends Modifier {}
 ```

+### Resolution

+As mentioned in the [invocation section](#invocation), an modifier must be invoked in element space.
+If an element modifier is invoked outside of element space, it will go through the existing resolution logic.

+#### Invocation With Parameters

+- *If* closure component, then unroll arguments and invoke
+- *Else If* helper, then invoke
+- *Else* throw "Helper not found" error

+#### Invocation Without Parameters

+- *If* clusure component, then unroll arguments and invoke
+- *Else If* helper, then invoke
+- *Else If* local, look up value and place in DOM
+- *Else If* property on context, look up value and place in DOM
+- *Else* resolve to `undefined`

 ### Lifecycle Hooks

 During rendering and teardown of a target element, any attached element modifiers will execute a series of hooks.
 These hooks are: